jordymeow/wplr-theme-assistant/readme.txt

 Tested up to: 5.2
 Stable tag: 0.5.0

-Extension for WP/LR Sync which allows creating mappings between your Lightroom data and the Post Types (often called Collection, Album, Portfolio...) and/or Taxonomies (Folder, Set...) of your theme.
+WP/LR Theme Assistant is an extension for WP/LR Sync that allows you to create mappings between the WP/LR Sync API and the technical structure of your theme in order to automate content creation.

 == Description ==

-Extension for WP/LR Sync which allows creating mappings between your Lightroom data and the Post Types (often called Collection, Album, Portfolio...) and/or Taxonomies (Folder, Set...) of your theme.
+WP/LR Theme Assistant is an extension for WP/LR Sync that allows you to create mappings between the WP/LR Sync API and the technical structure of your theme in order to automate content creation.
+Typically, it is used to create a page containing a gallery for each of your collections in Lightroom.

 === Post Types Extension ===

 This plugin replaces the former extension called 'Post Types Extension' which was originally shipped with WP/LR Sync.
-It is currently exactly that extension, but it will evolve from now on.
+It is the same extension, but has evolved and still evolving based on contributions from the developers also using it.

 === Tutorial ===